titoghose/Q-Pi/README.md

 - pip install -U wxPython
 - pip install mayavi
 ```
+Mayavi requires wxPython, PyQt4 or PySide but we have opted to go with wxPython.
+After installation of wxPython, if PyQt is still present on the system, it may cause conflicts while importing **mayavi**.
+We recommend ensuring that PyQt is not installed on the system to prevent any issues.

-**Note**: OSX users will be required to additionally download and install XCode if not already present; in most cases your system should automatically prompt you, if required.
+**Note**: OSX users will be required to additionally download and install XCode command line tools if not already present; in most cases your system should automatically prompt you, if required.

 2. Steps to follow for ***Linux*** users
+---
 Open a terminal window at, or change directory to, the Q-Pi folder.
 Then, run the below mentioned code.
 It runs a shell script that installs all the required dependencies.
 This will install the following dependncies:
 + numpy
 + scipy